nanovms/nanos/README.md

 Read more about the Nanos Charter [here](CHARTER.md).

+### Getting Started

+Please use the [ops](https://ops.city) orchestrator to run your applications with Nanos unless you plan on hacking on Nanos itself.

 ### Building/Running

 It is highly encouraged to use [ops](https://github.com/nanovms/ops) to build and run your applications using Nanos unless you are planning